justincasher/math_recursion/README.md

 - **L4 Bot**: Creates mathematical content (theorems, lemmas, examples, etc.)
 - **Review Bot**: Reviews mathematical content for accuracy

-The system also includes a tournament mechanism to generate multiple candidate outputs and select the best ones through a round-robin competition.
+The system also includes a tournament mechanism to generate multiple candidate outputs and select the best ones through an Elo based round-robin competition.

 ## 🏗️ Architecture